-It turns out that Denmark has the highest tax rate in the world with a 48.9% tax-to-GDP ratio.
+It turns out that Denmark has the highest tax rate in the world with a 48.9% tax-to-GDP ratio (in 2018, Denmark’s federal tax rate is 55.8%).
 In comparison, India’s tax-to-GDP ratio is 10.6%, Japan’s is 27.4%, and the United States is 28.2%.

 Even though the Danish must work two entire extra months out of the year just to pay their tax burden — half the year in total — they are happier than we are as a whole.
 In other words, happiness or lack thereof cannot be dictated by the amount of taxes paid (unless it increases the Danish people’s happiness to pay taxes).